Project

 Audacious crashes when attempting to display mouse-hover overlay for FLAC files

-Added by Davyd McColl over 8 years ago.
-Updated over 8 years ago.
+Added by Davyd McColl almost 9 years ago.
+Updated almost 9 years ago.

 Status: